Lipa Schmeltzer: Family background

-Lipa Schmeltzer grew up in the Chasidic enclave of New Square, New York a village in Rockland County, New York.
-His grandfather, a Chasidic farmer in pre-war Hungary, was murdered during World War II, leaving his father, Reuven, an orphan at the age of 13.
+Born March 17, 1978, Schmeltzer grew up in the Hasidic enclave of New Square, New York a village in Rockland County, New York.
+His grandfather, a Hasidic farmer in pre-war Hungary, was murdered during World War II, leaving his father, Reuven, an orphan at the age of 13.
 Reuven Schmeltzer was one of the 1,684 Jews who escaped Nazi-controlled Hungary on the Kastner train and spent time in the Bergen-Belsen concentration camp before being released in Switzerland.
 He and his wife had 12 children, of whom Lipa is the second-youngest.

+Schmeltzer suffered from an undiagnosed attention deficit disorder and had difficulty concentrating.
+According to him, he was sexually assaulted as a child.

-Lipa married his wife, Miriam, also a native of New Square, on August 27, 1998 (they have since divorced).
+Schmeltzer studied at the Makova yeshiva in Kiryat Ata, Israel.
+He married his wife, Miriam, also a native of New Square, on August 27, 1998 (they have since divorced).
 They have four children.

+Schmeltzer lives in Pomona, New York, from where he sings at his home studio.

 Musical career

 After his wedding, Schmeltzer tried to find work as a badchen (entertainer) for weddings.
-Though he had no formal musical training, he began performing at weddings and bar mitzvahs in the Haredi Chasidic communities of upstate New York and Brooklyn.
+Though he had no formal musical training, he began performing at weddings and bar mitzvahs in the Haredi Hasidic communities of upstate New York and Brooklyn.
 He earned a reputation as a natural performer, and began releasing recordings and videos.
 The first, Nor B'Simcha (Just Be Happy), was released shortly after his wedding.
+He borrowed $15,000 to produce the album.
+However it was not successful and he released his second album Shema in 2001 with producer JJ Fried.
 With his thick, round eyeglasses and sidelocks, "outlandish" outfits, and comical YouTube videos, he has rocketed to stardom in the Hasidic music world.

-Schmeltzer's music has both gained popularity and generated controversy within the American Chasidic community due to the fusion of traditional Chasidic music and lyrics with contemporary music styles.
+Schmeltzer's music has both gained popularity and generated controversy within the American Hasidic community due to the fusion of traditional Hasidic music and lyrics with contemporary music styles.
 His performance range includes "hard-driving rock tunes, jazzy shuffles, pseudo-rap numbers, solemn prayers, klezmer dances and jokey skits, accompanied by a nine-piece band and a troupe of actors".
 He writes lyrics in English, Hebrew, and Yiddish.
 Schmeltzer's concerts are not gender-segregated, as is the norm in Hasidic circles.

-He has been criticized for introducing "too modern" musical styles to the Hasidic community.
+Schmeltzer has been criticized for introducing "too modern" musical styles to the Hasidic community.
 Opponents contend that Schmeltzer's identity as a bona fide Hasid makes him more appealing to a wider Hasidic audience and therefore more likely to introduce contemporary music to their community, which tends to be insular and more reserved.

+Schmeltzer's latest album, Eluzer Lipa'le, was produced using Dolby Atmos sound, which is the first Jewish music album to do so.